DorskFR/LeaguePyBot/README.md

-# LeaguePyBot
+# LeaguePyBot [Currently not functional]

-Working on v2 [Currently not functional, but soon]
+Working on v2

 Alpha footage: https://youtu.be/cwilX5sMFpA